-Ten years ago, ethical fashion brands were difficult to access and so, when I found one, I would go bonkers, immediately making a long, long, long wish-list of clothes I wanted, dreaming of how I’d look oh-so-chic and how I’d feel oh-so-confident.
-Bonus – I’d get to label myself an ethical consumer and I was ‘fighting the power’.
+Ten years ago, ethical fashion brands were difficult to access.
+So, when I found one, I would go bonkers.
+Immediately making a long, long, long wish-list of clothes I wanted.
+Dreaming of how I’d look oh-so-chic and how I’d feel oh-so-confident.
+Bonus – I’d get to label myself an ethical consumer.
+I was ‘fighting the power’.

-Every time there was a party or a wedding or a special event, I would excuse my shopping binges at high-street brands, chalking it up to a ‘once-in-a-blue-moon’ indulgence.
+Every time there was a party, wedding or special event, I would excuse my shopping binges at high-street brands.
+Chalking it up to a ‘once-in-a-blue-moon’ indulgence.

-When I realised that most truly ethical brands didn’t always come with a modest price tag, I gave up and thought ‘oh well, at least I tried’, because I didn’t want just one pencil skirt: I wanted five pencil skirts and that cute button-down.
+When I realised most truly ethical brands didn’t always come with a modest price tag, I gave up.
+I thought ‘oh well, at least I tried’.
+Because I didn’t want just one pencil skirt: I wanted five pencil skirts and that cute button-down.

 Fail, fail, fail.